arogozhnikov/python3_with_pleasure/README.md

   Almost all of the problems are resolved by converting result to list.

-## Main problems for teaching machine learning and data science with python
+- see [[Python FAQ: How do I port to Python 3?](https://eev.ee/blog/2016/07/31/python-faq-how-do-i-port-to-python-3/)] when in trouble

-Data science courses struggle with some of the changes (but python is still the most reasonable option).
+### Main problems for teaching machine learning and data science with python

 Course authors should spend time in the beginning to explain what is an iterator, why is can't be sliced / concatenated like a string (and how to deal with it).